KlipperScreen/KlipperScreen/docs/Troubleshooting.md

 ## Other issues

-If you found an issue not listed here, or can't make it work, please provide all the log files a description of your hw, and a description of the issue when asking for support.
+If you found an issue not listed here, or can't make it work, please provide all the log files a description of your hw, and a description of the issue when [asking for support](Contact.md)